What Do Clownfish Eat? Everything You Need to Know

 Barracudas have the speed to catch clownfish.

-Clownfish have very few ways of protecting themselves since they are neither fast swimmers nor capable of fending off other predators.
-In fact, their best means of protection come from the sea anemone.
-Although some predators will learn a painful or deadly lesson charging into the sea anemone in pursuit of a clownfish, sometimes they can successfully catch an anemonefish through patience alone.
+Clownfish have very few ways of protecting themselves since they are neither fast swimmers nor capable of fending off predators.
+In fact, their best means of protection comes from the sea anemone.
+Some predators learn a painful or deadly lesson by charging into the sea anemone in pursuit of a clownfish, but this is a rare occurrence.

-As we’ve mentioned, clownfish will sometimes leave the safety of their living area to graze on the reef.
-That is when predators will strike, swooping in for a quick meal or netting them so they can be sold to others.
+When clownfish leave the safety of their host sea anemone, predators may strike, swooping in for a quick meal or capturing them to be sold.

 These are the most frequent predators of clownfish: